 Capt.
 Ann Kinner owns and manages Seabreeze Books and Charts in San Diego, California, which provides navigation tools and publications to all sectors of the maritime community, as well as charts provided by hydrographic services from Canada, Mexico, France, the British Admiralty, NOAA, NGA, and offers digital navigation products from Nobeltec and C-Map for use on a variety of on-board systems and personal computers.
 In addition to instructing boaters in the operations and systems of sail and power vessels, she worked with TowBoat/US as the primary watch-stander and rescue boat driver in San Diego.
 Her nearly 15 years with the Coast Guard Auxiliary and more than three decades of teaching all things boating give her a broad perspective on the needs, curiosities, and varied interests of the recreational and professional boating communities.
 She was appointed to the San Diego Harbor Safety Committee, and has served as the Chair since July 2016.
 Frequently called upon to speak to boating associations, she assisted with navigational guidance for the CUBAR powerboat rally from San Diego to La Paz, Baja California, and was a speaker and instructor for the annual Women's Sailing Convention in Newport Beach.
 Capt.
 Kinner grew up sailing in Narragansett Bay, Rhode Island.
 She has a lifetime love of the ocean, is a live-aboard boater, experienced on sail and power boats - both simple and high-tech, and is familiar with harbors from Ensenada to Santa Barbara.

-Dr. David Maune Dr. David F. Maune, PhD, CP, CFM, PSM, PS, GS, SP Associate Vice President and Senior Remote Sensing project manager, Dewberry Engineers, Inc.
+Dr. David Maune

+Dr. David F. Maune, PhD, CP, CFM, PSM, PS, GS, SP

+Associate Vice President and Senior Remote Sensing project manager, Dewberry Engineers, Inc.

-Dr. David Maune manages major geospatial products and services contracts with the U.S. Geological Survey (USGS) and the National Oceanographic and Atmospheric Administration (NOAA) - both the National Geodetic Survey (NGS) and the Office for Coastal Management (OCM).
+Dr. David Maune manages major geospatial products and services contracts with the U.S. Geological Survey (USGS) and National Oceanographic and Atmospheric Administration (NOAA) - both the

+National Geodetic Survey (NGS) and the Office for Coastal Management (OCM).
 He earned his MS and PhD degrees in geodesy and photogrammetry from The Ohio State University.
-He authored and co-authored major positional accuracy standards, guidelines and specifications published by the Federal Emergency Management Agency (FEMA), the National Digital Elevation Program (NDEP), and the American Society for Photogrammetry and Remote Sensing (ASPRS), including the ASPRS Positional Accuracy Standards for Digital Geospatial Data (2014).
-He is a specialist in topographic mapping and elevation data and is the editor of three editions of ASPRS's "Digital Elevation Model Technologies and Applications: The DEM "Users Manual".
+He manages Dewberry's statewide mapping of Alaska with airborne interferometric synthetic aperture radar (IFSAR) to satisfy urgent requirements for aviation safety and to help the state and federal agencies to manage the vast natural resources in America's Last Frontier.
+He authored major positional accuracy standards, guidelines and specifications published by the Federal Emergency Management Agency (FEMA), the National Digital Elevation Program (NDEP), and the American Society for Photogrammetry and Remote Sensing (ASPRS), including the ASPRS Positional

+Accuracy Standards for Digital Geospatial Data (2015).
+He is specialized in topographic mapping and elevation data and is the editor of three editions of ASPRS's "Digital Elevation Model Technologies and Applications: The DEM "Users Manual".
 For NOAA, he authored the National Height Modernization Study, Report to Congress, on how to modernize the national height system.
 For USGS, he authored the National Enhanced Elevation Assessment that served as the blueprint for the 3D Elevation Program (3DEP) which focuses on standardized lidar mapping nationwide.
 For the U.S. Army Corps of Engineers (USACE), he authored EM 1110-1-1000, Photogrammetric and Lidar Mapping (2015).
-He managed Dewberry's statewide mapping of Alaska with airborne interferometric synthetic aperture radar (IFSAR) to satisfy urgent requirements for aviation safety and to help the state and federal agencies to manage the vast natural resources in America's Last Frontier.
+He authors a column in LiDAR Magazine.
 He is a retired U.S. Army Colonel, and served as Director, U.S. Army Topographic Engineering Center (TEC).
 He is an ASPRS Fellow and charter member of the National Geospatial Advisory Committee (NGAC); an ASPRS Certified Photogrammetrist (CP); and an ASFPM Certified Floodplain Manager (CFM).
-His recent awards include: 2016 ASPRS Photogrammetric Award; and the 2018 Outstanding Personal Achievement in Lidar Award from the International LiDAR Mapping Forum (ILMF).
-Captain Anne McIntyre Captain Anne McIntyre, Business Manager, San Francisco Bar Pilots
+His recent awards include: 2016 ASPRS Photogrammetric Award; and the 2018 Outstanding Personal Achievement from the International LiDAR Mapping Forum (ILMF).